seif-eid/Java-EE-Group-Project/README.md

 # Java-EE-Group-Project

-The theme for the Group Project:
+The theme for the Group Project is to bring together everything you have learned:
 1. JPA – for model objects
 2. Session beans – for business logic
 3. REST – representation of back-end resources